bodhivani/bodhivani.github.io/_pages/about.md

 Things I care about
 ----
-Leveraging science and machine learning to improve human health.\n The effect of computational chemistry and biophysics on the democratization of drug design.\n A robust understanding of the underlying physics of biomolecular events...\n ... and towards that goal, interpretable machine learning with firm physical basis.\n Fun and interesting math/physics/biology/ML.\n
+Leveraging science and machine learning to improve human health.

+The effect of computational chemistry and biophysics on the democratization of drug design.

+A robust understanding of the underlying physics of biomolecular events...

+... and towards that goal, interpretable machine learning with firm physical basis.

+Fun and interesting math/physics/biology/ML.

 Women in STEM.

 What I do